THE ART OF CHANGE– A CHEMICAL AND PHYSICAL ADVENTURE: DRAMATIZING PHYSICAL AND CHEMICAL CHANGES THROUGH MOVEMENT 5,7

 “I Can…”

-• I can work with a partner to create a movement sequence demonstrating counter-balance.
+• I can work with a group to create a movement sequence that expresses a chemical and physical change.

 Essential Questions